Channel Factory is a global technology and data platform that maximizes both performance efficiency and contextual suitability,

 A remarkable example of fake news that spread widely at the outset of the war is that President Volodymyr Zelensky had abandoned his people, leaving the capital, Kiev, to seek protection elsewhere.
 As everyone now knows, this was a fake news story strategically crafted by the Russians with the aim of discouraging Ukrainian resistance and so obtaining an easy win.

-Several pieces of research show that the amount of misinformation propagating online is alarming.
-Following Russia’s attack on Ukraine, Cyabra, an organization detecting and measuring the impact of misinformation online, tracked over 115,000 Twitter and Facebook accounts suspected of amplifying Russian propaganda.
+Several pieces of research show that the amount of disinformation propagating online is alarming.
+Following Russia’s attack on Ukraine, Cyabra, an organization detecting and measuring the impact of disinformation online, tracked over 115,000 Twitter and Facebook accounts suspected of amplifying Russian propaganda.
 Cyabra analysts found out that on February 14th content against Ukraine on Twitter increased by over 11,000% compared to the previous days.
 Most of this content, moreover, originated from fake accounts, created shortly before the Russian invasion began.

 The key role of blocklists and inclusion lists

 In these trying circumstances, companies advertising online, including on YouTube, need to pay special attention to the content their ads appear next to.
-Building a solid online presence, a core objective for any brand, must not turn into monetizing questionable channels or contributing, albeit unwittingly, to the diffusion of misinformation.
+Building a solid online presence, a core objective for any brand, must not turn into monetizing questionable channels or contributing, albeit unwittingly, to the diffusion of disinformation.

 Although this challenge is not easy to tackle, much can be done.
 A crucial element enabling companies to place ads that are suitable for both brands and channels is the creation of blocklists and inclusion lists.

 Blocklists are based on keywords.
 The keyword lists we provide are free and, although originally created for YouTube, can be used on any online platform.
 Blocklist strategies allow advertisers to identify and block suspicious content promptly, so that their ads do not run on unsuitable channels.